alexnitta/dev-tips/README.md

 ## Local Filesystem
 * To create a symlink: `ln -s <alias> <realpath>`
+* To count the number of files or directories in the current directory: `ls -1 | wc -l`

 ## Python
 * To check if a virtual environment is active: `pip -V` - the path will be in the project folder if a venv is running